center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 - SC - [System and Communications Protection](https://nvd.nist.gov/800-53/Rev4/family/System%20and%20Communications%20Protection)
 - SI - [System and Information Integrity](https://nvd.nist.gov/800-53/Rev4/family/System%20and%20Information%20Integrity)
 - SA - [System and Services Acquisition](https://nvd.nist.gov/800-53/Rev4/family/System%20and%20Services%20Acquisition)

---- OLD DOCS BELOW HERE ---

-- This effort is focused on the technical and operational elements of NIST 800-53 and did not take into account the management elements that are often focused on organization specific policies and procedures.
-This decision was made because management specific controls are policy-based, and the intent of this effort was focusing on technical and operation controls that correlate to ATT&CK mitigations, techniques, and sub-techniques.
-- During the NIST 800-53 control analysis, the context of the prescribed mitigation for a given technique or sub-technique was important to refine and select specific controls within a given control family.
-This helped narrow the search space during security control analysis as each control family contains specific security controls related to the broader general security topic of the family.